 Jack decided on a career as a chef, honing skills in more than 30 restaurants during the 1970's and early '80s.
 He learned classical French technique, as well as discipline, at Washington's bastion of French cuisine, Le Lion D'Or.
 There, he bacame proficient at every station in the kitchen of Jean-Pierre Goyenvalle.
 In 1984, he moved to Philadelphia to continue his culinary profession at the world-renowned Le Bec-Fin.
 It was Georges Perrier who inspired the young budding entrepreneur.

 Jack opened his first restaurant, the Down Home Diner, in March of 1987, at the Reading Terminal Market in Philadelphia.
 He wowed patrons with inexpensive, inventive dishes like cornbread pizza with Tennessee ham and chicken-fried buffalo steak with red-eye gravy.
 In November 1989, he opened Jack's Firehouse in the Fairmount area of Philadelphia featuring "haute country" cuisine.

 Jack's resolutely American regional style is clearly defined by his commitment to using products that are locally grown and raised.
-He buys from 250-300 farmers and breeders, and invests in local farms and greenhouses so that he can get perfect vegetables and herbs all year round.
+He has bought food from countless farmers and breeders, and has invested in local farms and greenhouses so that he can get perfect vegetables and herbs all year round.
 Everything served in his restaurants are McDavid-made - from mayonnaise and ketchup, to biscuits and chocolate chip cookies.